user95401/Geode-Mod-Comments/about.md

 Using GitHub Rest API with OAuth.

 ### Punishable by Ban:
-You will be [blocked everywhere](https://github.com/settings/blocked_users) on my account for these acts:
+You will be [blocked](https://docs.github.com/en/communities/maintaining-your-safety-on-github/blocking-a-user-from-your-personal-account#about-blocking-users) everywhere on my account for these acts:
 - **spam** (many messages, flood, very big text walls)
 - ~~excessive cursing~~
-- advertising
+- *intrusive* advertising
-- and **other** obvious **bad** shit
+- and other obvious **bad** shit

-If you see someone doin that, [create report issue](https://github.com/user95401/Geode-Mod-Comments/issues/new/choose) by template!
+If you see someone doin that, [create report issue](https://github.com/user95401/Geode-Mod-Comments/issues/new?assignees=&labels=report&projects=&template=1-REPORT_USER.yml&title=Report+User) by template!